KKDad/PhotoOrganizerAPI/README.md

 # PhotoOrganizer
 Yet another photo organizer.
-To organize photos exported from takeout.google.com
+To organize photos exported from social services, and enriched using Google Vision

+Current services supported:
+- Google, exports from takeout.google.com

+Planned:
+- Facebook

 ## Components

 Built using Spring boot, Leverages the Google Visions APIs for photo classification.

-# Development

-This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## Running the application